 Travertine: Warm and Elegant

-This popular stone is often used for flooring, both inside and out, because it's long lasting and actually feels soft and warm underfoot.
+This popular stone is often used for flooring, both inside and out, because it's long-lasting and feels soft and warm underfoot.
 It's also a wonderful alternative to marble for anyone with children, grandchildren, or pets because it's much less sensitive – especially when used in flooring.
 A main drawback of travertine in its natural form is that it doesn't offer the shiny finish many people prefer.
 However, some people see the natural look of travertine as a distinct pro, as can be seen in the pros and cons below.

 Pros